On the existence of infinitely many non-contractible periodic orbits of Hamiltonian diffeomorphisms of closed symplectic manifolds: Introduction

-Here $\mathcal{P}_1(H;[\alpha])$ is the set of one-periodic trajectories of $\varphi_H$ representing $[\alpha]\in H_1(M;\mathbb{Z})/\mathrm{Tor}$.
+Here $\mathcal{P}_1(H;[\alpha])$ is the set of one-periodic orbits of $\varphi_H$ representing the homology class $[\alpha]$.
 The author \cite[Theorem 1.1]{Or} proved that the conclusion of Theorem \ref{theorem:Gu13} holds for the tori $(\mathbb{T}^{2n},\omega_{\mathrm{std}})$.
 We note that the standard symplectic form $\omega_{\mathrm{std}}$ on $\mathbb{T}^{2n}$ is not atoroidal but aspherical.
-It is worth pointing out here that Theorem \ref{theorem:Gu13} implies the existence of infinitely many \textit{non-contractible} simple periodic trajectories of $\varphi_H$.
-Focusing on non-contractible ones, Ginzburg and G\"urel \cite{GG16a} proved that a statement similar to Theorem \ref{theorem:Gu13} holds for closed toroidally monotone or toroidally negative monotone (see Subsection \ref{subsection:conventions} for the definition) symplectic manifolds under an assumption on the ``Euler characteristic" $\chi$.
+It is worth pointing out here that Theorem \ref{theorem:Gu13} implies the existence of infinitely many \textit{non-contractible} simple periodic orbits of $\varphi_H$.
+Focusing on non-contractible ones, Ginzburg and G\"urel \cite{GG16} proved that a statement similar to Theorem \ref{theorem:Gu13} holds for closed toroidally monotone or toroidally negative monotone (see Subsection \ref{subsection:conventions} for the definition) symplectic manifolds under an assumption on the ``Euler characteristic" $\chi$.
 More precisely, they proved